Aziz Ali al-Misri: Role in the Arab Revolt

 In 1914 he began working under Sharif Husayn, the Sharif of Mecca.
 In his Seven Pillars of Wisdom (Chapter viii), T.E.
 Lawrence recorded that on board ship, en route for Jiddah, Ronald Storrs "turned twice around the decks, sniffed, ‘No one worth talking to’, and sat down in one of the two comfortable armchairs, to begin a discussion of Debussy with Aziz el Masri (in the other).
 Aziz, the Arab-Circassian ex-colonel in the Turkish Army, now general in the Sherifian Army, was on his way to discuss with the Emir of Mecca the equipment and standing of the Arab regulars he was forming at Rabegh.
 A few minutes later they had left Debussy, and were depreciating Wagner: Aziz in fluent German, and Storrs in German, French and Arabic."

 Aziz al-Misri played a prominent role in the early stages of the Arab Revolt.
 This was an attempt by Sharif Husayn, with British support suggested among others by Aziz al-Misri, to create an independent Arab state, free from Ottoman control.
 Using a mix of Bedouin volunteers, Arab officers and Arab Ottoman deserters who wanted to join the Revolt, Al-Masry created, out of this total force of 6,000, three infantry brigades, a mounted brigade, engineering unit, and three different artillery groups made up of a patchwork of varying cannon and heavy caliber machine guns.
 British and French officers also provided technical military advice, among whom T.E.
 Lawrence (Lawrence of Arabia).
+He also introduced Nuri Said to Percy Cox in 1914.

 Having understood that France and Great Britain were in fact negotiating spheres of influence in the region, Aziz al-Misri encouraged the Sharif to be more independent.
 He fell out of touch with Sharif Husayn, came back to Egypt in February 1917 and then travelled to Spain and Germany.